yashpriyam/tradingEngine-indra/codeOverview.md

 2. `getAllTradePairs` method of this instance is called

 - this method first creates the `allTradePairsExchangeMap` by calling the `getTradePairsList` method on each PriceOracle instance from `PriceOracleExtended`.
-- then it calls the `createCommonSymbolMap` method of ArbitrageTrigger class
+- then it calls the `createCommonSymbolMap` method of ArbStrategy class
 - the `createCommonSymbolMap` method creates the `commonSymbolMap` and also the initial strucutre of `orderBookPriceMap`
 - it then updates the `allTradePairsExchangeMap` where now the each exchange has an object as value with mapping of it's trade pairs to their standard format, which looks like this: